J-sephB-lt-n/llm-experiments/are_you_smarter_than_a_LLM/README.md

 """

-You can view the python code which I used to get responses from the model [here](./tasks/item_triage/code/classify_customer_queries.py)
+You can view the python code which I used to get responses from the model [here](./tasks/item_triage/code/classify_customer_queries.py).
 </details>
 <br>

 <details>
   <summary>Click here for more details about this task</summary>
-I generated all of the customer queries in this task themselves using the OpenAi GPT4 model (they appear in this task unedited), with the following prompt:
+I generated all of the customer queries in this task themselves using the OpenAI GPT4 model (they appear in this task unedited), with the following prompt:
 <br><br>

 *"Please generate 10 authentic customer queries that were submitted to the 'customer support' service of a web-based banking application.
 Each query should be between 5 and 50 words long.
 The customer queries must all be related to {topic}."*